Feasibility Assessment Report

 - providing a level of resilience to the fragile Arctic marine ecosystem facing climate change

 - encouraging ecologically sustainable economic opportunities in the region

 Prior to governments making a final decision on a boundary, additional study of the hydrocarbon potential of the proposed Lancaster Sound NMCA is needed to provide governments and QIA with the necessary information to make an informed decision with respect to a final boundary.
 The Geological Survey of Canada is to complete its assessment by March 31, 2017.

 The Steering Committee concluded that a Lancaster Sound NMCA is feasible and recommends a boundary approximately 109,000 square kilometres in size.
 The establishment of a national marine conservation area in Lancaster Sound is an investment worth pursuing for the benefit of present and future generations, and one that would produce a new relationship between Canada and Inuit that is in the national interest and of international significance.

 The area is known by Inuit both as Tallurutiup Tariunga and Tallurutiup Imanga.
-Just prior to the August announcement, the Inuit and the Qikiqtani Inuit Association decided the NMCA would be called Tallurutiup Imanga.
+Just prior to the August 2017 announcement, the Inuit and the Qikiqtani Inuit Association decided that the NMCA would be called Tallurutiup Imanga.